zardoy/vscode-framework/packages/vscode-framework/docs/02-extensinon-code.md

 You extension should support web.
 See [official guide](https://code.visualstudio.com/api/extension-guides/web-extensions) to decide wether you should test your extension in browser or not.

-To test your extension on the web use `vscode-framework start --target web` command. ~~By default~~ (will be default in future) it uses `@vscode/test-web` to launch your extension in the browser (read how it works in [VSCode guide](https://code.visualstudio.com/api/extension-guides/web-extensions#test-your-web-extension)).
+To test your extension on the web use `vscode-framework start --web` command. ~~By default~~ (will be default in future) it uses `@vscode/test-web` to launch your extension in the browser (read how it works in [VSCode guide](https://code.visualstudio.com/api/extension-guides/web-extensions#test-your-web-extension)).
 It means that it will download VSCode insiders to the `.vscode-test-web` folder (don't forget to gitignore it) and launch your extension in the chromium. ~~VSCode version and browser are configurable.~~

-> Note: it also possible to launch web extension in desktop version: `vscode-framework start --target web --web-open desktop`
+> Note: it also possible to launch web extension in desktop version: `vscode-framework start --web --web-desktop`

 <!-- TODO: -->